Content everywhere, even without internet access.

 Pick from thousands of websites in hundreds of languages.
 Select, download, and browse offline!

-1. Choose among thousands of copies of websites : Wikipedia, Wiktionary, StackExchange forums, TED conferences and tons more!
+1. Choose among thousands of websites : Wikipedia, the Wiktionary, StackExchange forums, TED conferences and tons more!

 2. Let the Kiwix servers do the heavy lifting for you.
 When everything is ready, you will receive a link to download your custom, Raspberry Pi-compatible image.